cmeon/node-wa/README.md

 var wa = new waApi(userId, password, { displayName: 'Blade', debug: true });

+Your userId is the Phone Number that you have registered with WA, and your password should be either your device's MAC ID (for iOS) duplicated then MD5'd, such as md5("AA:BB:CC:DD:EE:FFAA:BB:CC:DD:EE:FF"), or the reverse of your device's IMEI number, then MD5'd, such as md5(strrev(device imei)) for all other WA systems besides iOS.

 It is an EventEmitter that will emit several events when things happen.
 You can call different functions within it to cause different things to happen.